User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: User Simulation

 \subsection{Scope}

 User simulation encompasses a wide spectrum, ranging from predicting single actions to modeling complex behaviour across multiple tasks.
-In our formulation, this scope is primarily determined by how the task information ($T$) is defined.
-At one end of the spectrum, $T$ might represent a very specific interaction context, such as predicting whether a user would click on a particular search result snippet.
+In our formulation, this scope is primarily determined by how the task context is defined.
+At one end of the spectrum, this context might represent a very specific interaction, such as predicting whether a user would click on a particular search result snippet.
 Here, the focus is on simulating a single, isolated action.
-Moving along the spectrum, $T$ could encompass a sequence of actions within a given context, such as reformulating search queries within a search session, requiring the model to consider dependencies between actions.
-Further expanding the scope, $T$ might represent an entire task, such as finding information on a particular topic or completing a purchase, where the simulation would involve multiple sequences of interactions.
-Finally, at the broadest level, $T$ could encompass a user's general preferences and behaviour across various tasks, necessitating models that capture long-term patterns and adapt to different contexts.
-Thus, by varying the granularity and breadth of $T$, our formulation allows for user simulations in a wide range of application scenarios at different levels of complexity.
+Moving along the spectrum, the context could encompass a sequence of actions within a given session, such as reformulating search queries, requiring the model to consider dependencies between actions.
+Further expanding the scope, it might represent an entire overarching task, such as finding information on a particular topic or completing a purchase, where the simulation would involve multiple sequences of interactions.
+Finally, at the broadest level, the scope could encompass a user's general preferences and behaviour across various tasks, necessitating models that capture long-term patterns and adapt to different environments.
+Thus, by varying the granularity and breadth of the task context, our formulation allows for user simulations in a wide range of application scenarios at different levels of complexity.
 Table~\ref{tbl:simulation_examples} lists specific examples of user simulation for tasks.